 Research on Baby Babbling

-The researchers closely observed interactions between mothers and their 8-month old infants over the course of six months.
+The researchers closely observed interactions between mothers and their 8-month-old infants over the course of six months.
 What they found was that among children whose mothers responded to them by trying to understand what they were saying, they developed more advanced language sounds sooner.
-Children whose mothers responding by directing the child’s attention to something else, developed language sounds more slowly.
+Children whose mothers respond by directing the child’s attention to something else, developed language sounds more slowly.

 It’s important to note in this study that all the mothers responded to their infants’ babbling, but it’s a distinction in how they responded that seems to make the difference.